tidyverse/readr/README.md

 To accurately read a rectangular dataset with readr you combine two
 pieces: a function that parses the overall file, and a column specification.
-The column specification describes how each column should be converted from a character vector to the most appropriate data type, and in most cases it’s not necessary because readr will guess it for you automatically.
+The column specification describes how each column should be converted from a character vector to the most appropriate data type.
+If column specification is not provided `readr` will try to guess column types but there are limitations and `readr` does not always get it right.
+A better approach is to specify the column types.
+`vignette("column-types")` gives more detail on how readr guesses the column types and how to efficiently guess column types.

-readr supports seven file formats with seven `read_` functions:
+readr supports six file formats with six `read_` functions:

 -   `read_csv()`: comma separated (CSV) files
 -   `read_tsv()`: tab separated files